tezos-commons/baseDAO/docs/lambda.md

 #### add handler

-The proposal check for "add handler" proposal checks there are no proposal with the same name as the one being added.
+The proposal check for the "add handler" proposal checks there are no proposal handlers with the same name as the one being added.

 #### remove handler

-The proposal check for "remove handler" proposal checks there is an active proposal with input name.
+The proposal check for the "remove handler" proposal checks there is an active proposal handler with the given name.

 #### execute handler

-The proposal check for "execute handler" proposal checks there is an active proposal with input name.
+The proposal check for the "execute handler" proposal checks there is an active proposal handler with the given name.
 It also fetches the "handler check" procedure for the handler, and runs it with the input from this proposal.

 ### Rejected proposal slash amount